awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ```
 New-SSMDocument `
   -Name CustomAutomationScript `
-  -Content file://AutomationDocument.yaml `
+  -Content file://Runbook.yaml `
   -DocumentFormat YAML `
   -Attachments @{
       "Key"="AttachmentReference";
-      "Values"="document-name/document-version-number/file-name"
+      "Values"="runbook-name/runbook-version-number/file-name"
     } `
   -DocumentType Automation
 ```

 ------

-**Attach files from an Automation document in another AWS account**
+**Attach files from an runbook in another AWS account**
-Run the following command to create an Automation document using a script that is already attached to an Automation document that has been shared with you from another AWS account\.
+Run the following command to create a runbook using a script that is already attached to a runbook that has been shared with you from another AWS account\.

-The format of the key value in this command is *document\-arn/document\-version\-number/file\-name*\.
+The format of the key value in this command is *runbook\-arn/runbook\-version\-number/file\-name*\.
 For example:

 ```
 "arn:aws:ssm:us-east-2:123456789012:document/OtherAccountDocument/2/script.py"